Everything

 2025

-Since ancient times, numbers have held symbolic meaning beyond their quantity.
-Twenty represents change, a threshold between who we were and who we are becoming.
-In numerology, it symbolizes both rebirth and rash decisions.
-At twenty, life is full of possibilities and uncertainties, with a desire for control and a fear of getting lost.
-In the past 20 years, Italy has lost over 21% of its youth population (ISTAT 2024), leaving a growing void and fewer young voices in public debate.
+At twenty, life is full of possibilities and uncertainties, desire for control and fear of losing direction.
+In the last two decades, Italy has lost over 21% of its youth population (ISTAT 2024), leaving fewer young voices in public debate.